Senneseph/PF-Compression/DEPLOYMENT-COMPLETE.md

 ## DNS Configuration Required

-To access the application via `video-compression.iffuso.com`, you need to add a DNS A record:
+To access the application via `$TARGET_DOMAIN`, you need to add a DNS A record:

 ### DNS Settings
 ```